Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 Anytime an agent task contains the line "go check that page," you usually hit a wall.

 A static page might be fine — curl brings back the HTML and the agent reads it.
-But that's not most of the modern web.
+But that is not most of the modern web.
 Pages render client-side; the data lives behind XHR or fetch calls; lists need a "Load more" click or a paginated request.
 Those are still the easy problems.

-That's the gap an agent-browser layer is supposed to close: open the page like a person, click like a person, reuse the login the user already has, ride out the bot checks, and bring back something usable.
+That is the gap an agent-browser layer is supposed to close: open the page like a person, click like a person, reuse the login the user already has, ride out the bot checks, and bring back something usable.
 BrowserAct's pitch: stealth fingerprints, residential routing, real-Chrome takeover, and a built-in skill format so the agent can call it without you re-describing the workflow each time.

 The official demo on their site scrapes the top 80 Amazon Electronics Bestsellers — title, price, rank, reviews — and exports bestsellers.csv in 2 minutes 14 seconds from a single prompt.
 That gives you a sense of the surface area: scrape, parse, export, and not get blocked.